I was a High school and Elementary Coach in Track and Field of Sprinters.

 Designed for Cycling, but can be used for anything really.

-‘m looking forward to programs that can function well with these framerates even if it is possible with a reduced AOI (say 1920×100).
+I’m looking forward to programs that can function well with these framerates, even if possible with a reduced AOI (say 1920×100).

 Though it is difficult to get to below 0.5s reliably without an electronic start of some sort.
 I’ve been thinking of something like this attached to the Kinovea record / stop recording shortkeys:

-One could directly attach a USB HID switch to an electronic start gun or even make a microphone based system where the sound of the start gun would trigger Kinovea to record.
+One could directly attach a USB HID switch to an electronic start gun or even make a microphone based system where the start gun’s sound would trigger Kinovea to record.

-Then once you set up the delays correctly (100m sound travel, delay on the USB hub) you could reliably get timing below 0.1s
+Once you set up the delays correctly (100m sound travel, delay on the USB hub), you could reliably get timing below 0.1s.

 You can find CrossMgr here: